colouring-cities/colouring-core/docs/setup-dev-environment.md

 Then quit `psql` by typing `\q` and hitting return.

-## Setting up Node
+### :arrow_forward: Configuring Node.js

 Now upgrade the npm package manager to the most recent release with global privileges.
 This needs to be performed as root user, so it is necessary to export the node variables to the root user profile.
 Don't forget to exit from root at the end.

 ```bash
 sudo su root